Mr. Kneale

 • Simple Decision Rules

 Using these rules as a foundation, individuals must develop an “adaptive toolbox” to deal with different problems in different circumstances – this is where the idea becomes relevant to investors.
-There are so many companies, with so many variables, that considering them all would be impossible.
-For this reason, investors must try to act as rationally as is necessary, but no more.
+There are so many companies, with so many variables, that considering them all would be impossible, and considering every possible valuation metric would be quite confusing.
+Investors must learn to develop guiding principles, both for their selection procession and for their behavioral actions, when investing; they must try to act as rationally as is necessary, but no more.
 “It is the mark of an educated mind to rest satisfied with the degree of precision which the nature of the subject admits and not to seek exactness where only an approximation is possible.”
 Aristotle.

-Boundedly Rational Investing involves beginning with a simple and straightforward screening process, made up of 10 to 15 points.
+Boundedly Rational Investing involves beginning with a simple and straightforward screening process, made up of 10 to 15 points, in both company analysis and individual behavior.
 It then involves shifting through masses of information and focusing on the few key elements which make a difference for the company in question (keep in mind, for instance, that all financial ratios are not relevant for all companies – adaptability is key).
 When analyzing a company, we are often dealing with the future, and therefore, with numerous assumptions.
 Starting with some checklist style tools – à la Charlie Munger – can help achieve a certain amount of clarity, which I believe is necessary.

 To help you get started, I have pointed out heuristics used by some great investors; think of them as tools for the adaptive tool box.
 By checking them repeatedly, investors should be able to act in a sufficiently rational way when making their investments, which should greatly improve their chances of success.
 Although the purely rational man does not exist in complex environments, the sufficiently rational man does.